 Florence Nightingale (1820-1910)

 Often known as the "Lady with the Lamp", Florence Nightingale is considered the founder of modern nursing.
-She combined her expertise in nursing with her skills in mathematics and statistics to revolutionize healthcare practices.
+She combined her expertise in nursing with her skills in mathematics and statistics to revolutionise healthcare practices.
 Nightingale used statistical methods to analyse and interpret healthcare data, demonstrating the significance of proper sanitation and hygiene in reducing mortality rates in hospitals.
 Her work in healthcare statistics laid the foundation for modern epidemiology and evidence-based healthcare practices.

 Florence_Nightingale